SebastianZoellner/FFlikeCombat/Assets/AssetInventory/ThirdPartyNotices.md

 SQLite-net is a convenience wrapper for sqlite, obtained from https://github.com/praeclarum/sqlite-net.
 It is licensed under the MIT license.

 **c.
-Await Extensions**

-The await extensions provide capabilities to use the async pattern also with legacy Unity calls relying on IEnumerator, obtained from https://github.com/KurbanismailovZaur/AwaitExtensions.
-It is licensed under the MIT license.

-**d.
 Editor Audio Utils**

 The editor audio utils provide playback capabilities during edit mode, obtained from https://github.com/JohannesDeml/EditorAudioUtils.
 It is licensed under the MIT license.

-**e.
+**d.
 Package2Folder

 P2F, obtained from https://github.com/Code-Stage/Package2Folder, allows tweaking the target folder during the Unity package import process.
 It is licensed under Mozilla Public License Version 2.0.

+**e.
+SharpCompress**

+The SharpCompress library allows extracting zip and rar archives and is obtained from https://github.com/adamhathcock/sharpcompress.
+It is licensed under the MIT license.